Lifetime ISAs (LISAs)

 Which plan is better?
 Only time will tell.
 Their track record on the fully managed plan is impressive, returning on average 9.5% per annum in the approx. 8.5 years to April 2021.

-For new investors Nutmeg will reduce the platform fee to 0% for 6 months when you sign up via the link below.
+For new investors Nutmeg will reduce the platform fee to 0% for 6 months when you sign up via the button below.
+T&Cs apply.

 Platform Charge: For the Fixed Allocation plan fees are 0.45% on the first £100,000, then 0.25%